Ordering Library Materials

 Non-print materials may be ordered using the standard request form.
 Please mark the type of AV format after the title.

 Submit all requests for materials by April 1st to ensure that the materials will be received and paid for by the end of the fiscal year (June 30th).

 Receiving Notification of Your Orders:

-You will receive the cards you submitted to order items back via campus mail after the materials are ready for circulation.
-Normally these are returned to the faculty once a month.
+You will receive the order cards that you submitted to us back via campus mail after the materials are ready for circulation.
+Normally these are returned to faculty once a month.
 If you would like to receive immediate notification when an item is ready for circulation, please indicate this on the card when you submit it for ordering.
 The Cataloging Department will call you to let you know it’s ready and you can pick it up at the Circulation Desk.
 It will be held for you at Circulation for about a week, and then sent to the collection.